opreabogdan1/Proiect-practic-TM/README.md

 #### Entry criteria:

-- functional specifications defined;
+- Functional specifications defined;
-- roles needed for the project are allocated;
+- Roles needed for the project are allocated;
-- initial project risks were detected and mitigated;
+- Initial project risks were detected and mitigated;

 #### Exit criteria:

-- all test cases have been executed;
+- All test cases have been executed;
-- the number of unresolved bugs is insignificant or have low priority;
+- The number of unresolved bugs is insignificant or have low priority;
-- all resolved bugs have been re-tested and closed by QA team;
+- All resolved bugs have been re-tested and closed by QA team;
-- deadline was reached;
+- Deadline was reached;
-- no detected major risks remained un-mitigated.
+- No detected major risks remained un-mitigated.

 #### Risks:

 Project risks:

-- lack of experience of the QA team;
+- Lack of experience of the QA team;
-- only one QA in the QA team;
+- Only one QA in the QA team;
-- unavailability of the test environment;
+- Unavailability of the test environment;
-- short deadline of Zephyr Squad and Jira tools.
+- Short deadline of Zephyr Squad and Jira tools.

 Product risks:

-- validation constraints on the fields might might be too restrictive to the end user.
+- Validation constraints on the fields might might be too restrictive to the end user.

+### 2.2 Test analysis

+- Analyze business requirements to make sure that we have all the details for creating the test conditions;
+- Write test conditions that will be tested in out test process.

+### 2.3 Test design

+- Functional test cases will be created in Zephyr Squad;
+- GUI test cases will be created in Zephyr Squad;
+- API test cases will be created in Postman;
+- The test design techniques used for generating test cases are: equivalence partitioning, boundary value analysis.